 (b Birmingham, 5 Dec.
 1890; d London, 19 Aug.
 1957).
 British painter.
 He gave up an apprenticeship as a lithographer to devote himself to painting, studying under Sickert and at the Slade School.
 Whilst still a student he showed an advanced understanding of avant-garde Continental painting, particularly Cubism and Futurism (he visited Paris in 1913), and he exhibited with the Vorticists (although he turned down Wyndham Lewis's invitation to become a formal member of the group).
 His best-known work of this time is probably In the Hold (1913–14, Tate, London), a dazzlingly coloured abstraction of fragmented geometric forms.
 Although he received critical praise for this and other pictures, he had difficulty selling them and tended to work in isolation.

-Text Source: The Oxford Dictionary of Art and Artists (Oxford University Press)
+Text source: The Oxford Dictionary of Art and Artists (Oxford University Press)